rizinorg/cutter/README.md

 	sudo mv /usr/local/lib/libjpeg.dylib /usr/local/lib/libjpeg.dylib.not-found

-If you encounter the `Project ERROR: r_core development package not found` try this command instead `PKG_CONFIG_PATH=$HOME/bin/prefix/radare2/lib/pkgconfig qmake`
+If you encounter the `Project ERROR: r_core development package not found` try one of this commands instead:

+- `PKG_CONFIG_PATH=$HOME/bin/prefix/radare2/lib/pkgconfig qmake`
+- `PKG_CONFIG_PATH=$HOME/cutter/radare2/pkgcfg qmake` (for modern version and if radare2 was installed like the submodule)

 ## Platforms